-57. Can a company implement a temporary layoff as from 1 May to 17 August 2020 and claim in terms of TERS?
+56. Should the lockdown not be extended, can a company still implement a temporary layoff as from 1 May to 31 July and claim in terms of TERS?

 Yes, provided the layoff is done by agreement and there is a TERS claim if it is due to a temporary closure or part thereof of the business operations of the employer due to COVID-19.
-This is however debatable.
+There is a contrary view to this.
+The special benefit is limited to three months.

-58. Would TES employees who earn above the threshold be entitled to claim from TERS if they took pay cuts?
+57. Would TES employees who earn above the threshold be entitled to claim from TERS if they took pay cuts?

 Yes, there is a TERS claim if the pay cut is due to the closure of the business operations of the employer or a part thereof.
-In terms of section 9.3 of the amended TERS directive published in May 2020, the maximum remuneration that an employee can receive from the benefit is R17,712.00 per month.
+In terms of section 9.3 of the amended directive, the maximum remuneration that an employee can receive from the benefit is R17,712.00 per month.

-59. The employer is in the manufacturing sector and employs weekly paid wage earning staff.
+58. The employer is in the manufacturing sector and employs weekly paid wage earning staff.
 The business is closed and it is a non-essential service.
 The employer agreed to pay its staff during the lockdown thinking it can claim the payments back from UIF (TERS).
 Is that possible?
 How is that done?
 The employer does not have the funds and needs to recoup the payments.